 Get their immediate feedback after the training has ended on the learning methods and topics they found useful.

-These findings can then inform the direction of your training program into the future.
+These findings can then inform the direction of your training program in the future.

 What is Your Training Program?